SkillsUnion-SE-C3/tdd-jest-study/study.md

 ```

-5. How to achieve "just enough code"?
+5. What is "just enough code"?

 ```
 // Your answer here